-Though I always like visiting new destinations, when I really like a place, I want to go back, and I often revisit places I’ve been.
+Though I always like visiting new destinations, when I really like a place, I want to go back, and I often revisit places.
 In February, I went back to Manuel Antonio, Costa Rica.
-The last time I was there was in 2003, and I remember Manuel Antonio for its amazing number of monkeys, lush jungles, and wide, white-sand beach.
+The last time I was there was in 2003, and I remember it for its amazing number of monkeys, lush jungles, and wide, white-sand beach.
 While it was touristy back then, I wouldn’t say it was “overdeveloped.”

 When I came back this year, I was shocked to find that the only thing that I could recognize of the Manuel Antonio I used to know was the beach.
 The road running between Quepos (the closest main town) and Manuel Antonio once boasted a single restaurant, but now it’s lined with hotels, resorts, and overpriced eateries serving Western or Americanized dishes.
 The beach, which was once so quiet, is now filled with hawkers, food sellers, and beach umbrellas.

 One of the things that made Manuel Antonio so special is the park that sits on the town’s edge.
 To get there in 2003, you had to wade across an estuary and enter through a tiny gate.
 If you stayed in the park too late, the rising tide meant you had to swim!
 Now, there’s a new entrance from the road and a park center.
 What makes it even worse is the huge hotel that has been erected right by the park entrance.
 Nature’s serenity has been disturbed.

 When I was there in 2003, I couldn’t walk five feet without tripping over an animal.
 Monkeys were everywhere, and I saw deer, land crabs, birds, and animals with names I didn’t know.
 Now, I could barely hear the sounds of the monkeys in trees, and I didn’t see one land crab in the park that wasn’t dead.
 The only monkeys I saw were the ones on the beach waiting to be fed by tourists.